Taco Bell and Crocs to release limited-edition shoes

 “We know it doesn’t get much better than kicking back in comfort with a Cheesy Gordita Crunch, so pairing our Mellow Slide with Taco Bell is the perfect combo!”

-The shoes will cost $60 and be available on the Crocs website.
+The shoes, priced at $60, will be available on the Crocs website.

 Taco Bell rewards members who have reached the “Fire” tier can purchase the shoes before the general public on June 20.
 An exclusive link to the Crocs website will be emailed to rewards members on June 20, a news release said.